continue-revolution/sd-webui-segment-anything/README.md

 - Downloading GroundingDINO requires your device to compile C++, which might take a long time and be problematic.
 I honestly can do very little about such problem.
 Please go to [Grounded Segment Anything Issue](https://github.com/IDEA-Research/Grounded-Segment-Anything/issues) and submit an issue there.
 If you submit an issue in my repository, I will redirect your issue there.
 Despite of this, you can still use this extension for point prompts->segmentation masks even if you cannot install GroundingDINO, don't worry.
 - If you want to use point prompts, SAM can at most accept one mask.
 In this case, my script will check if there are multiple masks.
 If multiple masks, my script will disgard all point prompts; otherwise all point prompts will be effective.
 You may always select one mask you want.

-For more detail, check [How to use](https://github.com/continue-revolution/sd-webui-segment-anything#how-to-use) and [Demo](https://github.com/continue-revolution/sd-webui-segment-anything#demo).
+For more detail, check [How to Use](https://github.com/continue-revolution/sd-webui-segment-anything#how-to-use) and [Demo](https://github.com/continue-revolution/sd-webui-segment-anything#demo).

-## How to use
+## How to Use

 ### Step 1: